What Is Work-Based Learning (WBL) And How Can We Accelerate It?

 Who benefits from this project?

-Now, our target group includes anyone who is responsible for WBL processes in companies such as HR managers, line managers, shop stewards, foremen, company owners and more.
+Now, our target group includes anyone who is responsible for WBL processes in companies who we unite under the term "MENTOR".
+In detail, our target group includes also HR managers, line managers, shop stewards, foremen, company owners and more.
 These persons act as mentors for apprentices and interns, they are the link between the company and the learning person.
 Hence they carry a big responsibility.
 The problem is that the training a person like this receives in preparation for this crucial role is very different in depth and scope on national and international level.
 In some countries there are mandatory trainings, in others not.
 How can we guarantee a similar WBL experience for VET learners in Europe?
 The European Commission offers many transparency tools that enhance the transferability and recognition of competences and skills - but they are mostly used by educational institutions and have not proofed their practical benefit in most companies yet.

 What will be the results of the project?